 This Swan is the new iteration of the fully manual Swan Retro Pump SK22110 espresso machine.
 It’s arguably a step-down model for personalisation, but a step up in automation and ease-of use.
 It comes in several pastel colours (including pink – check out our full round-up of the best pink kitchen accessories and appliances for more fun pink gadgets).

-The preset buttons make it more user-friendly.
-There’s a steam wand that's intuitive.
-You’re left with the ‘fun bits’ of filling, tamping and loading the portafilter.
-Just choose the filter, press the button and it’s 20-bar pressure pump does the work.
-Just remember to manoeuvre the milk steam wand into the mug beforehand.
+We found the preset buttons make it more user-friendly, and there’s a steam wand that's intuitive.
+You’re left with the ‘fun bits’ of filling, tamping and loading the portafilter: choose the filter, press the button and it’s 20-bar pressure pump does the work, and remember to manoeuvre the milk steam wand into the mug beforehand.

 Read our full Swan One Touch espresso machine review.